The Seagull at Theatro Technis

 The group are clearly passionate about Chekhov and have no difficulties with understanding the nuances of the text – the shortcomings lie in the way they have chosen to convey them.

-The Seagull is on at Theatro Technis until 13th April 2013.
-For further information or to book visit here.
+The Seagull is at Theatro Technis until 13th April 2013.
+For further information or to book visit the theatre’s website here.